 Type 4c: Hair is composed of strands that will almost never clump without the use of styling techniques.
 Type 4c hair can range from fine, thin, and soft to coarse with densely packed strands.

-There are different approaches to defining curl types.
-François, for instance, likes to look at them by texture.
+François also likes to look at curls by texture.
 "I define the characteristics of each hair type by its true texture, not numbers and letters because it's much simpler.
 There's often some overlap with chart systems—like Type 4 may be both kinky and coily—so for me, being dyslexic, it makes much more sense to define by texture," he says.

 What's the easiest way to ID your curl type?